 Virginia Beach Car Accident Injury Lawyer

-Nobody ever expects to be injured in an automobile accident.
-Motor vehicles are the main mode of transportation for most people in Virginia Beach and throughout the state.
-They are also the most dangerous.
-More often than not, serious injuries and sometimes even death is the end result of a major car accident.
 If you or a loved one has been injured in an accident in Virginia Beach that wasn’t your fault, you may have the right to significant compensation.
 This includes payment for medical bills, lost earnings, or pain and suffering.
 Our dedicated car accident attorneys at Virginia Beach Injury Law handle personal injury claims in Virginia Beach, Norfolk, Newport News, Portsmouth, Hampton, Suffolk, and Chesapeake.
-We will work on your behalf and stand by your side.
-Contact us today to ensure that you get the most compensation for your injuries and losses.

 Negligence Often Plays a Role in Serious Accidents in Virginia Beach

 The most common reason that car accidents occur in Virginia Beach is because of some form of driver negligence.
 Virginia car accidents, injuries, and fatalities have increased over the past year.
-Statistics show that more than 120,000 accidents occurred in the state of Virginia, resulting in 764 deaths and 63,382 injuries.
+Car accident statistics show that more than 120,000 accidents occurred in the state of Virginia, resulting in 764 deaths and 63,382 injuries.
 This is because many drivers fail to fulfill their duty of care to others on the road.
 Negligent driving can come in many forms, including:

 • Distracted Driving- Texting and driving or talking on the phone while driving are an increasing cause of serious injury accidents in the United States.
 Statistics have shown that distracted driving is the cause of 5,500 deaths and 450,000 injuries each year.